SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/applications/matlab/index.md

 ### Running Interactively

-To run MATLAB interactively on Edison, connect with ssh -X or via NX, and do the following:
+To run MATLAB interactively on Cori, connect with ssh -X or via NX, and do the following:

 ```
-salloc -p regular -N 1 -c 24 -t 30:00
+salloc  -q interactive -N 1 -c 32 -C haswell -t 30:00
 module load matlab
 matlab
 ```

-It is also possible to run MATLAB on an Edison login node directly:
+It is also possible to run MATLAB on a Cori login node directly.
+Production computing should not be undertaken on login nodes, however.
+For long-running or compute intensive jobs, use a batch script.

 ```
 module load matlab